abiswas100/Internet_of_Things/Labs/Lab 3/Lab3_AvhisheklBiswas.md

   6. This process is repeated for every child Node 3 and 4 respectively.
   7. After every transmission for each Node we print the payload values for each Node that is recorded and the errors if present and the FLash storage content.
   8. We also introduce Nodeflag variables, which are basically used so that in the same second the Master does not send multiple packets to a child Node requesting it's payload.
+  9. Also, something to be noted, at the first transmission the Node 1 will not have an average temperature as 5 secs has not passed therefore all the other nodes will be noting it's temperature to be 0.
+And from the second transmission the average temperature will be showing up this is demostrated with the screenshots of Fig. 3 and 4.

 4. At the Child Nodes:
    1. These Node start their functioning by listening into the channel.